joshuatochinwachi/weather-risk-advisory/README.md

 ---

-> **Weather Risk Advisory** is a full-stack agronomic intelligence platform purpose-built for smallholder farmers in Nairobi, Bomet, Mombasa, and the wider East African region.
+> **Weather Risk Advisory** is a full-stack agronomic intelligence platform purpose-built for farmers and agricultural operators worldwide.
 It proxies real-time weather data through a Python backend, applies a transparent agronomic risk engine across four threshold dimensions (frost, drought, extreme wind, heavy rain), and renders the full risk picture in a cinematic Next.js dashboard — complete with a 5-second animated splash screen that mirrors the actual data loading lifecycle.

 ---